CONCEPT PROJECT

 Tourists want to enjoy their time while in the city but the data in Google Maps or Apple Maps is inaccurate or slowly updated.
 Google search engine is also a compilation of both updated and outdated information, so looking for something simple as mask requirements can be tricky.

-Visitors can’t find accurate information they need to go to outdoor or indoor places.
+Visitors can’t find accurate information about outdoor or indoor places.

-Local or International tourists face difficulty finding information about places they want to visit because that data is unavailable or inaccurate due to the unpredictability of the pandemic.
+→ Both local and international tourists struggle to access reliable details about the locations they want to visit, as much of the data is unavailable or inaccurate due to the unpredictability of the pandemic.

-Visitors don’t have the time to do the research.
+Visitors don’t have time to do extensive research.

 Locals are also confused.

-Almost everyone I interviewed said the best way to obtain official information was from the Google search engine and Google Maps; however, everyone agreed that the data is not regularly updated by both Google and local businesses.
+→ Almost everyone I interviewed said the best way to find official information was through Google Search and Google Maps.
+However, they also agreed that the data is rarely updated by either Google or local businesses.

 PERSONA No 1

-Maria Hernandez is visiting Vancouver from Costa Rica, her mother language is Spanish but she is able to speak basic English.
-She is 30 years old and is visiting with her boyfriend for one week.
+Maria Hernandez is visiting Vancouver from Costa Rica.
+Her native language is Spanish, but she speaks basic English.
+She is 30 years old and traveling with her boyfriend for one week to explore Canada’s west coast.

 Objectives: